jasonsiders/apex-database-layer/README.md

 - `MockRecord`: Mocking SObject records for test purposes

 ### Performing DML Operations
 The `Dml` class is responsible for inserting, modifying, and deleting records in the salesforce database.
 It wraps the relevant methods in the standard [Database](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_methods_system_database.htm) class, like `Database.insert`.
-Use the `Dml` class in place of these methods.
+Use the `Dml` class and its methods in place of these system methods, as demonstrated below:

 ```java
 // Don't use these built-in platform methods